rehierl/node-tree-outliner/1-1-3-graph-theory/0-4-subgraph.md

 ## wikipedia, induced subgraph

 * formed from a subset of vertices and all the corresponding edges
+* that is, there is no general rule as how the vertex-subset is formed
+* in contrary to that, the edge-subset is formed based on the vertex-subset
 * i.e. the edges connect vertices within the vertex subset
-* i.e. no edge leads into, or out of the subset
+* i.e. no edge leads into, or out of the vertex-subset
 * e.g. induced paths - i.e. subgraphs that are paths
 * notational - `G[V']`

-remarks

-* no rule as how to create the vertex subset

 <!-- ======================================================================= -->
 ## wikipedia, intersection graph